tp tate@programs security checks

 offer

-The paid path is simple: map the agent runtime, run the drills, return the evidence gaps, and patch the first two blockers.
+The paid path is narrow: map one approved public workflow, run the drills, return the evidence gaps, and produce a patch order a buyer can understand.

 current signal